Gou Xi: Fall out with Sima Yue

 In Yanzhou, Gou Xi was said to have administered well while enforcing strict laws over the provinces.
 Sima Yue and Gou Xi were both initially on good terms to the point that they were described as close as brothers whenever they were in court.
 However, their relationship began to crack when, at the advice of Pan Tao (潘滔), Sima Yue appointed himself the Governor and acting Chief Controller of Yanzhou while moving Gou Xi to positions in Qingzhou.
 Sima Yue and Pan Tao both saw Yanzhou as a strategically important province and did not trust Gou Xi in holding it.
-When Gou Xi arrived in Qingzhou to assume his posts, he immediately implemented excessively strict laws and oversaw many executions each day, earning him the nickname 'Butcher (屠伯)'.
+When Gou Xi arrived in Qingzhou to assume his posts, he immediately implemented excessively strict laws and oversaw many executions each day, earning him the nickname 'Count Butcher (屠伯)'.
 In 307, the Administrator of Dunqiu (頓丘, in present-day Qingfeng County, Henan) Wei Zhi (魏植), rebelled in Yanzhou, but was quickly defeated by Gou Xi.
 During his absence, Gou Xi left his brother, Gou Chun (苟纯), in charge of Qingzhou, and Gou Chun carried out more executions than his brother had.

 At the time, the powerful bandit, Wang Mi was terrorizing Yanzhou and Qingzhou.
 After Wang Mi defeated Sima Yue's general Ju Xian (鞠羡), Gou Xi attacked Wang Mi and routed him, dispersing his troops.
 However, Wang Mi returned with more momentum in 308 to pillage Qingzhou, Xuzhou, Yanzhou and Yuzhou.
 This time, Gou Xi was unable to defeat him.
 Wang Mi eventually looted the Xuchang and tried to capture Luoyang but, fortunately for Jin, he was turned back by Wang Yan.

 While Gou Xi and Sima Yue's relationship deteriorated, Gou Xi was constantly slandered to Sima Yue by Pan Tao and Yue's other advisors.
 In 310, Gou Xi became furious about this issue and sent a petition to Yue asking him to behead the slanderers, but Yue refused.
 This was the breaking point for Sima Yue and Gou Xi, as shortly after, Gou Xi began sending proclamations in his provinces alleging and denouncing Yue for his offences and calling for a campaign against him.
 Meanwhile, Emperor Huai of Jin, who hated Sima Yue for abusing his power, decided to reach out to Gou Xi and collaborate with him, which Gou Xi agreed to.